cx-language/cx/docs/book/error-handling.md

 # Error handling

-C* has no exceptions.
+cx has no exceptions.
 Instead, the current idioms for reporting failures are nullable return values and status codes, checked by the caller:

 ```cs